 For information on how to apply, please contact the international office of your home university.

 If your university does not have a formal exchange agreement with our university or faculty, you may still come to our faculty for a semester or two as a free-mover.
 In this case, it is your own responsibility to cover tuition fees.
-The tuition fee per semester in Academic Year 2018/19 is 42 000 CZK for EU students and 70 000 CZK for non-EU students.
+The tuition fee per semester is 42 000 CZK for EU students and 70 000 CZK for non-EU students.

 If you have any questions, please contact our international student advisor, Ms. K. Kysilková.

 What will you study during your stay in Prague?
 It is up to you to decide.
-Here is a preliminary list of courses that we offer in English in winter semester (i.e., October 2017 – January 2018) and in summer semester (i.e., February – May 2018) next academic year.
+Here is a preliminary list of courses that we offer in English in winter semester (i.e., October – January) and in summer semester (i.e., February – May).
 Please note that these course lists are subject to change (due to the number of students registered for courses etc.) and that a definitive list will be known only at the beginning of the semester.

 You might also wish to use your stay in Prague to learn Czech.
 Here is a list of Czech language courses.